egel/egel.github.io/_posts/2015-04-06-is-worth-to-know-the-vim-editor-and-why.md

 I realize that may sound a bit childish, but this childishness disappears from the face of people that watching you when you suddenly switching between a dozen of terminal windows (ex.: tmux/vim).
 In this moment they might begin to believe and you can hear something like: "Ok, you have got some skills" ;)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/kQJrgSML5hY?controls=0&amp;showinfo=0&amp;start=10" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kQJrgSML5hY?start=10" title="Ok, you have got some skills" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Where I should start to quickly become a master ninja of Vim and how long it takes?

 Practice, this is where you should start.
 And yes, there is no other quick way I know, if you want to get used to the hero of this article.

-At the beginning, there are always some basic questions, ie.: *how to install Vim?*.
+At the beginning, there are always some basic questions, ie.: _how to install Vim?_.
 A bit later, after the first run, you will notice that the look of Vim does not knock on knees, and even then you find that: "After all, there is nothing at all!
 Why everyone says, that Vim it is the best.
 No, hell no!!!".

 If at this point your patience is not completely exhausted, the next step is keyboard controls and customize them to suit your needs (as you progress through learning).